cucumber/docs/content/docs/guides/testable-architecture.md

 You’ll want to run *some* tests that go through the whole depth of your stack, to get complete confidence.
 Diagnosing where the problem is in a full-stack, end-to-end test is really hard, because it can be anywhere.
 These tests are brittle because one change can break all of them.
-They are also slow, as there is IO involved when going through a a browser, web service or database.
+They are also slow, as there is IO involved when going through a browser, web service or database.

 # Test Pyramid
 Focus on having different kinds of tests: lots and lots of unit tests,